telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 A boolean value indicating if the series should be stacked.
 A string value is interpreted as [series.stack.group](#configuration-series.stack.group).

 > The `stack` options is supported when [series.type](#configuration-series.type) is set to "bar", "column", "line", "area", "verticalLine", "verticalArea", "radarLine", "radarArea" or "radarColumn".
-All series in the chart must be of the same type.
+All series in the stack must be of the same type.

 > Stack settings of the first series are inherited as a default value by the rest of the series, in case they are not overridden.